lacmus-foundation/lacmus/docs/Lacmus_Specs_En.md

 4. In case of human detection, Lacmus gives coordinates of the image.

-#### 2.3 Describing the application of the software being specified, including relevant benefits, objectives, and
+#### 2.3 Describing the application of the software being specified, including relevant benefits, objectives, and goals
-goals

-Ближайшим аналогом является ПО, обрабатывающее снимки с БПЛА, оснащенных тепловизорами. Недостаток таких решений - высокая стоимость оборудования и отсутствие свободного ПО для анализа снимков.
-Основными преимуществами RescuerLaApp является свободное использование и возможность использования совместно с недорогими моделями БПЛА, оснащенных камерами, снимающими в видимом диапазоне. Это позволит использовать RescuerLaApp в некоммерческом проекте Liza Alert.
+There is software that processes images from UAVs equipped with thermal imagers.
+The disadvantage of such solutions is the high cost of equipment and the lack of free SOFTWARE for image analysis.
+The relevant benefits of Lacmus is the free usage and the ability to use in conjunction with low-cost models of UAVs equipped with cameras that shoot in the visible range.
+This allows to achive main goal of Lacmus - finding people who are lost by volunteers of the non-profit project Liza Alert.

 #### 2.4 Higher-level specifications
 Not exists.